Regret, stability & fairness in matching markets with bandit learners: PROOFS FOR BALANCED TRANSFER (SECTION )

-\begin{lemma} Consider the setup described in Section \ref{sec:setup} and \eqref{eq:T_1}-\eqref{eq:T_2}.
-If payoffs $V(\cdot , \cdot ; \psi)$ are pairwise-unique, then there is a unique stable matching under these payoffs: i.e., $|S(V(\cdot, \cdot ; \psi))| = 1$. \end{lemma} \begin{proof} Under \eqref{eq:T_1}-\eqref{eq:T_2}, $V(a,a' ; \psi) = \frac{1}{2} (\psi(a,a') + \psi(a',a)) = V(a', a ; \psi)$.
-In other words, $V(\cdot, \cdot ; \psi)$ is symmetric.
+\begin{lemmaApp} Suppose that $\cC$ and $\cT$ are set according to \eqref{eq:T_1}-\eqref{eq:T_2}.
+If payoffs $V(\cdot , \cdot \, ; \psi)$ are pairwise-unique, then there is a unique stable matching under these payoffs: i.e., $|S(V(\cdot, \cdot \, ; \psi))| = 1$. \end{lemmaApp} \begin{proof} Under \eqref{eq:T_1}, $V(a,a' ; \psi) = \frac{1}{2} (\psi(a,a') + \psi(a',a)) = V(a', a ; \psi)$.
+In other words, $V(\cdot, \cdot \, ; \psi)$ is symmetric.
 Graphically, this means that the edges between users and providers are undirected.
-If $V(\cdot, \cdot ; \psi)$ is pairwise-unique, then all edge weights in this undirected graph are unique.
+If $V(\cdot, \cdot \, ; \psi)$ is pairwise-unique, then all edge weights in this undirected graph are unique.
 The unique stable matching can be found using a greedy algorithm, as given in Algorithm \ref{alg:greedy_balanced}.
 In this algorithm, all edges are first sorted from highest to lowest weight.
 Then, beginning with the edges with the highest weights, the match $(u,p)$ associated with the given edge is added to the matching $\sM$ unless it conflicts with an existing match in $\sM$.
 Repeat this process until all providers are matched such that $\sM(p) \neq \emptyset$ for all $p \in \cP$.

 To see why the resulting matching $\sM$ is stable, observe that it is identical to the GS algorithm in Algorithm \ref{alg:GS} as long as the unmatched provider $p$ who proposes in Line \ref{line:pick_proposer} of Algorithm \ref{alg:GS} is always the unmatched provider with the greatest unproposed edge weight such that $\max_{u \in Q(p)} V(p, u ; \psi) \geq \max_{u \in Q(p')} V(p', u ; \psi)$ for all $p' \in \cP$ for which $\sM(p') = \emptyset$.
 This is equivalent to the greedy algorithm described above because it is not possible for any proposed match to override a previous one.
 As such, all proposals that conflict with an existing match are discarded.
 As the GS algorithm is agnostic to the order of proposers, such an ordering is allowed, which implies that $\sM$ is stable by Lemma \ref{lem:GS}.